waqaswahid1/hyper402/README.md

 ## high-level architecture

-my core contribution here is the x402 Facilitator for HyperEVM
+my core contributions here  are:
+- x402 Facilitator for HyperEVM
+- custom payment middleware implementation that works on any EVM chain (API providers use this part and it calls the facilitator)
+- custom x402-fetch equivalent on the client side

-**along with the facilitator, I've included an end-to-end, full-stack demo showcasing HyperEVM x402 payments in action**:
+**along with these, I've included an end-to-end, full-stack demo showcasing HyperEVM x402 payments in action**:

 - web app lets the user sign in, get a CDP Embedded Wallet, and faucet USDC on HyperEVM testnet
 - the user can one-click call a simple x402-enabled API running in the backend, which uses Hyper402's facilitator on HyperEVM